You may be familiar with statistical significance, but now, we’re here to talk about cascading significance.

 The vast majority of marketing decisions are made by gut feeling.

-Sure Google has enough traffic to A/B Test the relative impact of 50 shades of blue in their text links (result: +$200m), but very few businesses have that much traffic.
-Even at Google any decision outside of the core search experience probably doesn’t have enough data to reach a significant result.
+Sure, Google has enough traffic to use the marketing strategy and A/B test the relative impact of 50 shades of blue in their text links (result: +$200m), but very few businesses have enough traffic to run successful marketing tests.
+Even at Google, any decision outside of the core search experience probably doesn’t have enough marketingdata to reach a significant result.
 If they A/B Tested the color of their employee’s ID badges, it’d take something in the region of 23 million times longer to conclude that test (1.2 trillion searches per year vs 54,000 employees).

 Let me explain:

-When you run an experiment, your results can sometimes be untrustworthy.
+When you run a marketing experiment, your results can sometimes be untrustworthy.

 Flip a coin 10 times.
 Did you get exactly 5 heads and 5 tails?
 No?
 Wait, does that mean the coin is biased to one side?
 Of course not.
 Flip it 1000 more times and you’re much more likely to get a 50:50 result.

-That’s why we calculate Statistical Significance; to see how ‘trustworthy’ the result of our experiment was.
+That’s why we calculate Statistical Significance in marketing; to see how ‘trustworthy’ the result of our experiment was.
 Without diving too deep into the formula, statistical significance is the function of three things:

 - Sample Size – more ‘observations’ (how many times the test is run) means a higher likelihood you’ll reach statistical significance. i.e. more coin flips.

 - Difference – a big performance difference means a quicker conclusion. i.e. it’s faster to spot a coin weighted 75% to heads than to prove a coin will hit heads 50% of the time.